Valaa-Technologies/valaa-vault/README.md

   authorize (or reject) incoming commands into events and then publish these to clients who are subscribed to the relevant `partitions`, as well as provide full event logs when requested
-- An immutable binary hosting provider: to receive blob content which is referred to by above events and then later deliver the content to clients requesting it.
+- An immutable binary hosting provider: to receive bvob content which is referred to by above events and then later deliver the content to clients requesting it.